BootNodeDev/db-ui-toolkit/README.md

 - Push your changes to `main`
 - Tag a new version so you don't break everything for everyone.

-Note: This package is not published to npm, so you'll have to use it by doing `pnp add -D BootNodeDev/db-ui-toolkit#tagname` in your dAppBooster project.
+Note: This package is not published to npm, so you'll have to use it by doing `pnpm add BootNodeDev/db-ui-toolkit#tag` in your dAppBooster project.